 - 1. Individual servings of beer or malted beverages are permitted in sealed individual serving (not to exceed 16 fluid ounces) containers. - 2.
-The number of beverages a guest may bring is limited according to C-3. - 3.
-Upon entering the event the guest must check his/her alcohol in with the bartender.
-The bartender will have guests label their alcohol. - 4.
-An approved bartending service will be used to distribute alcohol to the respective guest.
+Upon entering the event the guest must check in his/her alcohol with the bartender.
+The bartender will have guests label their alcohol. - 3.
+An approved bartending service will be used to distribute alcohol to the respective guests.
 Student organizations may hire a bartender for an event on campus through Bon Appetit.
 The student organization will incur the cost of the bartending service.
-(To avoid an extra fee, cancellation of this service must be no less than 72 hours prior to the event.) - 5.
+(To avoid an extra fee, cancellation of this service must be no less than 72 hours prior to the event.) - 4.
 A guest may obtain one of his/her alcoholic beverages from the bartender during the event.
 The bartender will pour the contents of one beer container into a cup for the guest and dispose of the empty container appropriately.
-The student organization is responsible for providing suitable cups for the event. - 6.
-All un-served alcohol will be disposed of at the end of the event under the supervision of Security and the bartending service.
-No alcohol shall be returned to guests at the end of the event.

-E.Security for Events On Campus with Alcohol:

-- 1. The sponsoring group incurs the cost of the University Security Officers during the time they are needed for the event.
-The number of University Security Officers will be determined based on individual events.
-This decision will be made by the Director of Community Services or designee in consultation with the sponsoring organization and Coordinator of Student Involvement and Leadership. - 2.
-The Office of Student Development will provide a written estimate of the cost to provide security officers at the scheduled event at least one week prior to the event date. - 3.
-The organization will be responsible for paying the Security company within two weeks of receipt of the
+The student organization is responsible for providing suitable cups for the event. - 5.
+All unserved alcohol will be disposed of at the end of the event under the supervision of Security and the bartending service.
+No alcohol shall be returned to guests at the end of the event. - E. Security for Events On Campus with Alcohol: - 1.
+The Office of Student Development will provide a estimate of the cost to provide security officers at the scheduled event at least one week prior to the event date. - 2.
+Any additional security charges incurred due to unforeseen circumstances will be billed to the organization. - 3.
+University Security must be present throughout the event and, if necessary, after the event to ensure the parking lot and other areas of campus are vacated. - 4.
+Organizations are encouraged to institute a designated driver or key collection program for their event in consultation with the Coordinator of Student Involvement and Leadership. - F. Events Off Campus - 1.
+All contracts with venues for events with alcohol must be signed by the Coordinator of Student Involvement and Leadership.
+Student organizations should not make any payments until the Coordinator has reviewed and signed their contract. - 2.
+To ensure that the off-campus venue conforms to local and state laws, the organization must submit copies of the following documentation to the Coordinator of Student Involvement and Leadership prior to posting publicity for the event: - a.
+A valid Liquor License - b.
+Liability and Insurance Coverage - 3.
+The Coordinator of Student Involvement and Leadership may determine that the sponsoring student organization must provide transportation for off-campus events at cost to the organization.
+The organization may charge students for transportation.